hodgettsp/cesR/README.md

 they display the actual values of the survey responses and not just the survey code responses.

-The `decon` dataset consists of the following variables: \* citzenship:
+The `decon` dataset consists of the following variables: \* citizenship:
 Canadian citizenship status \* yob: year of birth \* gender: identified gender of the respondent \* province_territory: Province or Territory of current residence \* education: highest level of education completed \*
-lr: united column of lr_bef and lr_aft values; whether the respondent identifies on the political spectrum \* lr_bef: where the respodent identifies on the political spectrum; asked before party identification questions \* lr_aft: where the respondent identifies on the political spectrum; asked after party identification questions \* religion:
+lr: united column of lr_bef and lr_aft values; whether the respondent identifies on the political spectrum \* lr_bef: where the respondent identifies on the political spectrum; asked before party identification questions \* lr_aft: where the respondent identifies on the political spectrum; asked after party identification questions \* religion: